Randy Arozarena Player Props: Rays vs. Rangers

-On Tuesday, Randy Arozarena (.237 slugging percentage in past 10 games, with zero home runs) and the Tampa Bay Rays play the Texas Rangers, whose starting pitcher will be Nathan Eovaldi.
-First pitch is at 8:05 PM ET.
+On Wednesday, Randy Arozarena (hitting .211 in his past 10 games) and the Tampa Bay Rays play the Texas Rangers, whose starting pitcher will be Jon Gray.
+First pitch is at 2:05 PM ET.

-In his last game he had a hitless showing (0-for-3 with an RBI) against the Rangers.
+He collected two extra-base hits in his last appearance (2-for-4 with a double, a home run and an RBI) against the Rangers.

 Randy Arozarena Game Info & Props vs. the Rangers